 It's common for people to get confused with voice and not understand what they're doing.
-This topic is optional, but it aims to solve these problems by explaining some of the jargon and features of the Discord API.
+This topic is optional, but it aims to solve these problems by explaining some of the Discord API's jargon and features.

-- PCM - Think of this as raw audio, it is not encoded in anything special and is used by your computer at a lower level.
+- PCM (opens new window) - Think of this as raw audio; it is not encoded in anything special and is used by your computer at a lower level.

-- Opus - This is a lossy audio format, it's an encoding applied to PCM that makes music playable over Discord.
-An Opus encoder generates Opus packets which can be played over Discord.
+- Opus (opens new window) - This is a lossy audio format; it's an encoding applied to PCM that makes music playable over Discord.
+An Opus encoder generates Opus packets, which can play over Discord.

-- Ogg and WebM - these are audio containers.
-Think of this as ZIP vs RAR - they both contain the exact same audio, but they go about containing it in different ways.
+- Ogg (opens new window) and WebM (opens new window) - These are audio containers.
+Think of this as ZIP vs. RAR–they both contain the same audio, but they go about containing it in different ways.
 In this context, these containers store lots and lots of Opus audio packets, which can be extracted to be played.

-- FFmpeg - for cases where we don't have Opus audio, e.g. in MP3 files, we need a way of converting them to Opus.
-FFmpeg is the tool we use, it converts hundreds of formats of media to Opus for us so they can be played over Discord.
+- FFmpeg (opens new window) - For cases where you don't have Opus audio, e.g., in MP3 files, you need a way of converting them to Opus.
+FFmpeg is the tool to use; it converts hundreds of media formats to Opus for you so they can play over Discord.

 # The voice connection lifecycle

 - A packet is sent to the main gateway telling Discord we wish to join a voice channel.
-Discord responds with a voice gateway (WebSocket) to connect to and the bot authenticates itself.
-We also select an encryption mode available on that gateway.
-We now start heartbeating.
+Discord responds with a voice gateway (WebSocket) to connect to, and the bot authenticates itself.
+You also select an encryption mode available on that gateway.
+You then start heart beating.

-- We find our external port and send it to Discord over UDP so we can send/receive audio.
-It follows that a voice connection has two main components, a WebSocket connection - where we can change speaking status - and a UDP socket, where audio is actually sent and received.
+- You find your external port and send it to Discord over UDP to send/receive audio.
+It follows that a voice connection has two main components, a WebSocket connection–where you can change speaking status–and a UDP socket, where audio is sent and received.

-- We send our audio packets at regular time intervals to the UDP socket, which forwards it to other users connected to the channel.
+- You send your audio packets at regular time intervals to the UDP socket, which forwards them to other users connected to the channel.

-- Once we're done with the voice connection, we tell the main gateway that we're no longer in a voice channel, and we can now destroy the UDP socket and voice gateway connection without disrupting any activity on the normal gateway.
+- Once you're done with the voice connection, tell the main gateway that you're no longer in a voice channel.
+You can then destroy the UDP socket and voice gateway connection without disrupting any regular gateway activity.

 # Playing audio

-To play audio, we need to send Opus audio packets to Discord at a regular time interval - we have selected 20ms.
-This is the job of the
+To play audio, you need to send Opus audio packets to Discord at a fixed interval–we have selected 20ms.
+This is the

-StreamDispatcher - it is simply a WritableStream that has Opus audio packets written to it.
-The dispatcher handles the timing of the packets, and also applies some metadata, e.g. the sequence number of the packet, the timestamp, and then encrypts the packet before sending it via the UDP socket.
+StreamDispatchers job–it is a WritableStream with Opus audio packets written to it.
+The dispatcher handles the packets' timing and applies some metadata, e.g., the packet's sequence number, the timestamp, and then encrypts the packet before sending it via the UDP socket.

 Obtaining the Opus audio is mainly offloaded to a separate module,

-prism-media.
-This module converts media to Opus audio, either through "demuxing" Ogg/WebM media files (extracting Opus audio directly), or using FFmpeg to transcode most media formats to Opus audio so we can use it.
+prism-media (opens new window).
+This module converts media to Opus audio, either through "demuxing" Ogg/WebM media files (extracting Opus audio directly) or using FFmpeg to transcode most media formats to Opus audio so you can use it.

-It can also be used to change the volume of a stream in real-time without much cost to performance.
+It can also change the volume of a stream in real-time without much cost to performance.

 - You do

-- Discord.js will convert whatever you've provided into Opus audio in the most efficient way it can find.
-The worst-case route would be having FFmpeg convert a file to PCM, then passing this data through an Opus encoder.
+- discord.js will convert whatever you've provided into Opus audio in the most efficient way it can find.
+The worst-case route would be having FFmpeg convert a file to PCM, passing this data through an Opus encoder.

-StreamDispatcheris created and it is fed data from the Opus audio stream
+StreamDispatcheris created and fed data from the Opus audio stream

 # Receiving audio

-Just as we send audio to the UDP socket, we also receive audio through the UDP socket.
-Processing this audio is the reverse process of sending audio:
+Just as you send audio to the UDP socket, you also receive audio through it.
+Processing it is the reverse process of sending audio:

 - The packet is decrypted